gcovr/gcovr/doc/source/guide.rst

 intermediate format.
 This format is documented at `<https://gcc.gnu.org/onlinedocs/gcc/Invoking-Gcov.html#Invoking-Gcov>`_.

+If you just need a summary of the coverage information, similar to the tabulated text based output, you can use :option:`gcovr --json-summary` instead.

 Multiple JSON files can be merged into the coverage data with sum of lines and branches execution